filamentgroup/grunticon/README.md

 Type: `String`
 Default value: `".icon-"`

-a string to prefix all css classes with.
+a string to prefix all icon selectors with (currently only classes or ids are guaranteed to work with the preview)

 #### options.customselectors
 Type: `Object`